IlgarNEU/Watching-the-Watchers/README.md

 #### Main Result 1: Section 6.1 - Observed ACR-Attributable Traffic (RQ1)

-To answer the research question 1, i.e. to understand which scenarios are subject to ACR tracking, we examine the time series graphs generated inside /data/analysis_figures/<os_name> folders.
-When we see high, periodic traffic during an experiment (the plot names mention the experiment/scenario name), we interpret that ACR tracking is active during that scenario.
-When we see low-amplitude or rare traffic in comparison to other scenarios, we interpret that ACR tracking is deactive during that scenario.
+To answer the Research Question 1, i.e. to understand which scenarios are subject to ACR tracking, we examine the time series graphs generated inside /data/analysis_figures/<os_name> folders.

+The figure names follow this pattern: <domain_name> <experiment_name> <(ACR=ON/OFF)> <experiment_time>.csv

+When ACR tracking is active (during ACR-subject scenarios, such as Antenna), we observe network traffic with high amplitude (x-axis) and periodic pattern (y-axis) in comparison with the remaining scenarios (not ACR-subject scenarios, such as Netflix).

+When ACR tracking is not active, we observe network traffic with low-amplitude and rare spikes.

 We have summarized the ACR-subject scenarios and non-ACR scenarios in the takeaways subsection of Section 6.1 as well as Figure 6 (a) heatmap.

 #### Main Result 2: ACR opt-out effectiveness (RQ2)